EberlyODL/phys211/instructor.md

 ### Louis Leblond, professor

 <div style="max-width:500px;">
   [ciscode|rev=1|tool=elmsmedia|item=291|entity_type=node|render=display_mode|display_mode=image]
 </div>

 I am an associate teaching professor of physics and the director of online education in physics.
 I am originally from Québec, in Canada but I did my PH.D at Cornell University and work at Texas A&M and the Perimeter Institute in Canada before coming to Penn State.

 I will introduce myself in more details on our first discussion board.
-I am looking forward to your introduction there as well.
+I am looking forward to your introduction there as well!

-### Lev Krainow, Teaching assistant.
+### Lev Krainov, Teaching assistant.

+introduction coming soon.

 ### Quick Orientation